Financial services in Asia Pac face regulatory driven scrutiny of cyber risk management

 The evolution of the technology environment and related security threats is so fast paced it often seems businesses and regulators are playing an endless game of catch-up.

 This is particularly true of the financial services sector, where firms that are keen to provide the agile, flexible services customers demand are trying to do so in a sector which is the number one target for cybercrime worldwide.
-Customers’ money, their personal data, and the financial system itself must be protected, and regulators face the challenge of developing and enforcing a compliance framework that achieves this while still allowing financial services firms to innovate.
+Customers’ money, their personal data, and the financial system itself must be protected, and regulators face the challenge of developing and enforcing a cybersecurity compliance framework that achieves this while still allowing financial services firms to innovate.

 The past 18 months has ushered in a raft of new privacy legislation and financial sector regulation in the Asia Pacific region that aims to achieve these dual objectives and it is now down to firms to develop their response.